 A common theme in crime prevention is awareness of your surroundings at all times.
 Our programs encourage students and employees to take responsibility for their own security and the security of others.
-The Department of Public Safety offers these personal safety recommendations:
+The Department of Public Safety offers these safety recommendations:

-- There are emergency blue-light telephones on all three campuses.
+There are emergency blue-light telephones on all three campuses.
 Most of these phones have a keypad to dial campus numbers.
-All of the phones have a red emergency button that when pressed, will dial the Tufts Police automatically.
+All of the phones have a red emergency button that when pressed will dial the Tufts Police automatically.
 Become familiar with the locations of these phones.

-- Never attempt a physical confrontation with a suspicious person.
+Never attempt a physical confrontation with a suspicious person.

 Report suspicious persons immediately to the University Police at extension 66911 (see Station Locations for phone numbers from off-campus or cellular phones).

 Keep the door to your residence hall room locked at all times!